 Spousal maintenance is money paid to a (former) spouse for the purpose of helping them to meet their reasonable economic needs after a divorce.
 In Arizona, when a couple divorces, the court has to use its discretion in order to decide whether to award the spousal maintenance, as well as how much to award and for how long.

-Spousal maintenance could be a highly conflicted issue when a couple seeks a divorce.
+Spousal maintenance could be a extreme issue that causes conflict when a couple seeks a divorce.
 Let our experienced Arizona Spousal Maintenance attorneys advocate on your behalf in your divorce, and regarding spousal maintenance.
 Our attorneys will fight for your rights and represent you through negotiation, litigation, or mediation.

-When a client seeks alimony, the court determines how much and for how long it is received.
+When a client seeks alimony, the court determines how much and for how long the client will receive it.
 Factors come into play when the court considers the longevity and amount of support.
-There is no “magic formula” used in calculating an exact amount or duration of the support, therefore having the representation of an experienced Arizona alimony attorney is crucial.
+There is no “magic formula” in calculating an exact amount or duration of the support, therefore having the representation of an experienced Arizona alimony attorney is crucial.
 Our attorneys will identify the criteria and asses your personal situation in order to help you achieve your desired outcome.
 Factors considered by the court to determine support: